 Because you also have to think about “What if I still can’t pay off my balance after the balance transfer?
 What do I do then?”

 1. Consider paying off your balance on this card

 Remember, credit card companies are out to make money, so the more you can’t pay back, the more they’ll make, and a balance transfer is just one of their ways to do that.
 A balance transfer program is a strategy for them to maximize the amount of money you’ll need to pay them.

 If your gut feeling or your calculation tells you that it’s not worth it, just don’t do it.

 Again, this goes back to your history, credit score, and the relationship you have with your issuer.
 Sometimes, your issuer might offer a promotional rate or allow their clients some leeway.
 One thing for sure in this case is that if you don’t ask, you’ll never know.

 Be extremely cautious with using balance transfers, despite how good they might sound to you.
 Credit card companies don’t just come up with a product for the sake of coming up with it, they’re out to get your money.
-It’s very easy to get sucked into a new card for the rewards, cashback, along with all the bells and whistles.

-It doesn’t matter what it is; you have to make it work in your favour.
+It doesn’t matter what it is; you have to make it work in your favor.
 If you have a plan already, then this could be the tool you’re looking for, but if you don’t, start by building more solid budgeting habits.

 Click here to find out how to get the right credit card for you: